 Is the PDF really free?
 Can I print some recipes?

 Yes it's really free.
 Sharing the power of cooking is the whole point of the Good and Cheap project.
-Because the book is under a Creative Commons license, you are free to use the recipes however you like so long as you give me credit and you don't make money off my work.
+Because the 1st edition is under a Creative Commons license, you are free to use the recipes however you like so long as you give me credit and you don't make money off my work.
 Enjoy it!